abtestkit/abtestkit/README.md

 # abtestkit
 **Simple, in-editor testing for WordPress Core Editor (Gutenberg).**
 No dashboards.
-Just click a block, open the sidebar, add Variant B, and go.
+Just click a block, open the sidebar, add Variant B, and wait for a winner.

 ---

 ## What it does
-Run lightweight A/B tests directly on Gutenberg blocks:
+Run lightweight A/B tests directly on Gutenberg, automatically evaluates performance and shows you the winner.

 - **Supported blocks:** core Button, Heading, Paragraph, Images
 - **Inline editing UI:** toggle A/B testing from the block sidebar
 - **Group tests:** keep multiple blocks (e.g., hero heading + paragraph + button) in sync as A/A or B/B
 - **Frontend runtime:** impressions & clicks tracked via a tiny JS script (no external CDN)
-- **Evaluation & winner:** Bayesian evaluation (Beta prior) with “stale/inconclusive” handling
+- **Evaluation & winner:** automatically evaluates and declares winner using Bayesian evaluation.
+Stale & inconclusive tests are also declared
 - **Respect existing markup:** preserves button attributes (e.g., Popup Maker), only touches what it must
 - **Privacy-first telemetry:** opt-in only (anonymous + minimal if enabled)
-- **Clean uninstall:** removes DB table, block attributes, and cached AB artifacts

 ---